-Small groups of non-believers disagreed with religious values (and laws) being imposed on those who had no belief.
-Some organised themselves into groups.
+Small groups of non-believers thought that religious values (and laws) should not be imposed on those who had no belief.
+Some organised themselves into associations.

 ‘Freethinker’ was a common 19th-century term for people who based their opinions on science, logic and reason.
 New Zealand’s first freethought organisation, the Auckland Secular Society, appeared in 1854 but lasted just two years.
 Atheist Charles Southwell established an anti-Māori, anti-missionary and pro-settler newspaper in Auckland in 1856, alarming the government.
 The Auckland Secular Society re-emerged in 1866 as the Auckland Secular Association, but that too faded away.
 By 1884 there was an Auckland Rationalist Association, and a Freethought Conference was held in Dunedin that year.
 Freethinkers were not fringe radicals but included influential men such as Robert Stout (premier from 1884 to 1887) and John Ballance (premier from 1891 to 1893).
-In Christchurch William Collins, MP and president of the local freethought association, published a monthly journal, the Examiner, from 1907 to 1917.
+In Christchurch William Collins, another former Liberal MP who was president of the local freethought association, published a monthly journal, the Examiner, from 1907 to 1917.

-In 1923 a Rationalist Association formed in Auckland in preparation for the visit of outspoken English author and rationalist Joseph McCabe.
+In 1923 a Rationalist Association was formed in Auckland in preparation for the visit of the outspoken English author and rationalist Joseph McCabe.
 It had about 150 members, but only lasted a year.
 Rationalists attacked religion where it impinged on the lives of people without belief.
 Many rationalists had rejected religious upbringings.

 Plumb hears McCabe